Skip to content

 The Price Range

-- Free: Used as a funnel to sell PPV content — no subscription revenue, all income comes from sales
+• Free: Used as a funnel to sell PPV content — no subscription revenue, all income from sales

-There’s a reason the $6-$14.99 range dominates — it’s the zone where subscriber psychology shifts from “is this worth trying?” to “yes, absolutely.”
+The $6–$14.99 range dominates because that’s where subscriber psychology shifts from “is this worth trying?” to “yes, absolutely.”

 Monthly Revenue = (Subscribers × Subscription Price × 0.80) + PPV Revenue + Tips + Custom Content

-You can grow revenue by pulling any one of these levers — but the fastest results come from pulling multiple simultaneously.
-Can you increase your subscription price, improve PPV conversion, and deepen fan relationships at the same time?
-You can, can you not?
+You can grow revenue by pulling any one of these levers — the fastest results come from pulling multiple simultaneously.

 How to Set Your Initial Subscription Price